Edinburgh Futures Institute: History

 Until 2003, the old Royal Infirmary of Edinburgh in Lauriston Place had been a working hospital as part of the National Health Service.
 In 1998, a joint project between private finance, local authorities, and the university moved the hospital to a modern medical campus in the Little France area.
 In 2001, parts of the vacated Royal Infirmary grounds and the buildings which had housed the medical and gynaecology wards were sold, and later developed into the Quartermile residential and commercial site.

 The university purchased the remaining Royal Infirmary site, which had housed the surgical wards, in 2016.
 This had sat empty since 2003, when the surgical services transferred to the new Royal Infirmary in Little France.
 In 2018, the university signed the £1.3 billion Edinburgh and South East Scotland City Region Deal in partnership with the UK and Scottish governments, six local authorities and all universities and colleges in the region.
 One of the five 'innovation hubs' the initiative sought to create was a proposed Edinburgh Futures Institute intended to "tackle the world's major problems" and housed in the Royal Infirmary.

 In 2017, the university received a £10 million gift from an anonymous donor for the renovation of the Royal Infirmary and creation of the EFI; it was the largest-ever capital donation to the university at the time.
 The university submitted large-scale renovation and extension plans by architectural firm Bennetts Associates for the site to the City of Edinburgh Council, which were approved in December 2017.
 Construction firm Balfour Beatty won the £70 million contract for the renovation, while the total cost of the project was believed to be about £120 million.
 Construction works began in early 2018 with an anticipated opening date of 2021, but the building's listed status and the COVID-19 pandemic delayed the process.

-Teaching on the EFI's first postgraduate programs began in September 2022 in other venues around the university's George Square campus.
+Teaching on the EFI's first postgraduate programmes began in September 2022 in other venues around the university's George Square campus.
 The EFI admitted its first undergraduate cohort in Interdisciplinary Futures in September 2023.
 The institute and its newly-restored building were formally opened to the public on 3 June 2024.

-In August 2024, the Institute hosted the Edinburgh International Book Festival, with EFI designated as the Festival's new permanent home.
+Since August 2024, the Institute has hosted the Edinburgh International Book Festival, with EFI designated as the Festival's new permanent home.